cosc345etc/Escape-the-Clocktower/README.md

 sets up SDL2 for the session.
 It initialises the assets from SDSL2: the library itself, keyboard, timer, image display, a bitmap of our title screen and event queue.
 It checks that these have succeeded, and calls abort_game if not.

 **init_map**
-creates the map.
-Currently this is hardcoded to set the images and passability of each map tile; we intend to replace this with reading in data from an external file later.
+creates the map from Reading in data from an .bmp file

 **init_player**
 initialises the pointer p.
 It calls player_constructor to create the player struct, and sets the global variable p to point to that struct.